-- Achieve passing scores on certain end-of-course (EOC) assessments or approved substitute assessments, unless specifically waived as permitted by state law; - Complete the required number of credits established by the state and any additional credits required by the district; - Complete any locally required courses in addition to the courses and/or trainings mandated by the state: - Demonstrate proficiency, as determined by the district, in the specific communication skills required by the State Board of Education; and - Complete and submit a free application of federal student aid (FAFSA) or a Texas application for state financial aid (TAFSA).
+- Achieve passing scores on certain end-of-course (EOC) assessments or approved substitute assessments, unless specifically waived as permitted by state law; - Complete the required number of credits established by the state and any additional credits required by the district; - Complete any locally required courses in addition to the courses and/or trainings mandated by the state; - Demonstrate proficiency, as determined by the district, in the specific communication skills required by the State Board of Education; and - Complete and submit a free application of federal student aid (FAFSA) or a Texas application for state financial aid (TAFSA). - CPR and the use of an automated external defibrillator (AED) at least once to students enrolled in in grades 7-12.
+The instruction can be provided as part of any course and is not required to result in CPR or AED certification.